 Okra is an annual sub-shrub closely related to cotton and hibiscus.
-It originates from tropical Africa but is now widely cultivated in many countries for its immature seedpods, which are cooked as a vegetable.
+It originates from tropical Africa but is now widely cultivated in many countries for its immature seedpods, which are cooked and eaten as a vegetable.

 Flowers hibiscus-like with pale yellow petals and purple centres.
-They are followed by long, ribbed green seedpods, less commonly wine-red, becoming dry and brown when mature with several small round seed inside.
+These are followed by long, ribbed green seedpods, less commonly wine-red, becoming dry and brown when mature with several small round seed inside.

 The seedpods are harvested when young and when the tips can be easily pinched-off without resistance.
-They are steamed, boiled, fried, made into chips or pickled.
+They are steamed, boiled, fried, made into chips or are pickled.
 In New Orleans, it is the central ingredient in Jambalaya, a Creole dish of okra, rice, freshwater crayfish and various meats.

 The immature seedpods are also used for their mucilage properties to thicken sauces, curries, soups and stews, including the famous Gumbo stews of Louisiana, in the southern United States.
 They are an essential ingredient in steamed seafood dishes in the West Indies and are found for sale as a fried chip or crisp snack food in India and Southeast Asia.

-The stems with seedpods intact, as well as singular seedpods are sometimes dried for use in floral arrangements.
+The stems with the seedpods intact, as well as singular seedpods are sometimes dried for use in floral arrangements.

 The young seedpods are high in fibre as well as having good levels of Vitamin C (Ascorbic acid) and some Folate.

-The seed are best sown in spring to early summer in subtropical areas and toward the end of the rainy season in tropical lowland areas (leading into the drier, cooler months), when there is sufficient soil moisture for good germination and growth.
+The seed are best sown in spring to early summer in subtropical areas and toward the end of the rainy season in tropical areas (leading into the drier, cooler months), when there is sufficient soil moisture for good germination and growth.

 The planting site should have full to partial sun exposure and the soil in which the seed is sown should be a free-draining clay, loam or sand that has been enriched with organic matter and adjusted to have a moderately acid to neutral pH, generally in the 5.5 to 7.5 range.

-It is listed in one or more reference publications as having escaped cultivation and a weed of agriculture, but there does not appear to be any record of it as a serious weed anywhere in the world.
+Okra is listed in one or more reference publications as having escaped cultivation and a weed of agriculture, but there does not appear to be any record of it as a serious weed anywhere in the world.

 This website is provided for general information only.
 Iplantz makes no statements, representations or warranties as to the accuracy or completeness of the content of this website and does not accept any liability to you or any other person for the information which is provided or referred to on this website.